myFaro/myFaro-API/README.md

 DEL Party
 ----
 Delete a Party.
-This is only allowed for Parties who don't have any remaining assets in a case_file and who are not the key parties in a case_file.
+This is only allowed for Parties who are not the key parties in a case_file, don't have any remaining assets and are connected to only one case_file.

 * **URL**